 Blue Diamond Almond Flour is made with California-grown almonds and is sifted finely.
 It helps in adding distinctive nutty flavor and fluffy texture to recipes while providing it with the needed source of fiber and protein.
 It is a low-carb and kosher product that supports keto and paleo lifestyles.

 One of the most popular flours for diabetes, this product is made from skinned or blanched almonds that are ground to an extremely fine consistency, making it ideal for baking.
 It is a great source of Vitamin E, magnesium, as well as dietary fiber.

-This Super-Fine Almond Flour tends to be a R5-ELISA tested gluten free , and a great choice for the recipes of French macarons.
-This flour can also be used to make bread, cookies and cakes, or act as a low carb alternative to bread crumbs whole making meatballs.
+This Super-Fine Almond Flour tends to be an R5-ELISA tested gluten-free and a great choice for the recipes of French macarons.
+This flour can also be used to make bread, cookies, and cakes, or act as a low carb alternative to bread crumbs whole making meatballs.
 This product supports keto and paleo lifestyles.

-This is a grain free flour that is perfect for baking.
-Nature’s Eats Blanched Almond Flour is ideal for people who are following a gluten, wheat, grain, and dairy free diet.
-It can easily be used to make breaks, cookies, crackers or donuts.
+This is a grain-free flour that is perfect for baking.
+Nature’s Eats Blanched Almond Flour is ideal for people who are following a gluten, wheat, grain, and dairy-free diet.
+It can easily be used to make breads, cookies, crackers, or donuts.
 It can add a rich, buttery taste and texture to baking items, in addition to a distinctive nutty flavor.

 This almond flour can also be used as a natural alternative to breading instead of breadcrumbs or as a thickening agent in sauces.
 It is a fully vegan product.

 5. Organic Barley Flour

 Considered to be one of the best flours for diabetics, this product has a sweet, pleasant, and nutty taste that is great for baking.
 It features the healthy elements of the kernel, as well as the outer layer of the grain that is quite rich in minerals, vitamins, and fiber.